-For the longest time, people were asking how do I find all my tweets and getting no easy answer --- until Twitter introduced the personal tweets archive at the end of 2012.
+People were asking how do I find all my tweets and getting no easy answer for a long time --- until Twitter introduced the personal tweets archive at the end of 2012.

 The personal tweet archiving function allows you to download all of the tweets you have ever sent on Twitter and store them on your desktop, where they become browsable and searchable.
 Tweets that you can download include your retweets as well as any original messages you sent.